timiskhakov/timiskhakov.github.io/_posts/2020-06-21-exploring-spans-and-pipelines-revisited.md

+---
+layout: post
-# Exploring Spans and Pipelines Revisited
+title: "Exploring Spans and Pipelines Revisited"
+---

-A while ago we [explored](https://timiskhakov.github.io/posts/exploring-spans-and-pipelines) the usage of `Span<T>` and `Pipelines` to speed up file parsing.
+A while ago we [explored](exploring-spans-and-pipelines) the usage of `Span<T>` and `Pipelines` to speed up file parsing.
 However, as David Fowler has [rightly pointed out](https://github.com/timiskhakov/ExploringSpansAndPipelines/issues/1) we might have had a problem with stack allocations if we had long lines in the file.
 Considering the data I had to work with and trying to keep the post as simple as possible, I've come up with a workaround by putting a line length limit into the method that processes the line.
 Now the time has come, let's remove the workaround and replace it with a proper solution instead.

 ## Introducing ArrayPool

 I don't want to copy the whole code from the previous post, so let's take a quick look at the method that contains the limit:

 ```csharp
 private static Videogame ProcessSequence(ReadOnlySequence<byte> sequence)
 {